TypQxQ/KTC/Dev_doc.md

 - standby_to_powerdown_time = 0.1:     Seconds to wait when a tool has been deselected, before changing temperature on heater to standy temperature.
 0.1 is a tenth of a second.
 Use something like  86400 to wait 24h if you want to run indefinitly.
 - heater_standby_to_powerdown_delay = 0.2: As above but from active to off.
 - init_offset = "":     Toolhead offset.
 If not set anywhere, will default to "0.0,0.0,0.0".
 Must be deleted after the value has been read once.
-Can be put in again to initialize to other value.
+Can be put in again to overwrite to other value.
+Or use the KTC_SET_TOOL_OFFSET GCode command.
 - force_deselect_when_parent_deselects = True:
 - heater: A list of heaters and their offset: Example: "heater0:0, preheater:-100.5" This configures heater0 and heater1 where preheater will be set to 100 degrees less than the configured temperature for the tool.